-xXx The Book of Sins and Virtues xXx
+xXx Chapter One: The Book of Sins and Virtues xXx

 xXx Blossom xXx

 In her signature pink and black dress, Blossom walked briskly down one of the many sidewalks of Townsville.
-Her waist length red hair, still tied in the oversized bow that doubled as a weapon, flowed with the wind.
+Her waist length red hair, still tied in the over sized bow which doubled as a weapon, flowed with the wind.
 Her large pink eyes carefully scanned the city, looking for any sign of trouble, but all seemed calm for the moment.
 The summer sun shinned brightly in the cloud splattered sky.
-The numerous buildings that composed the city cast long shadows, which served as a safe haven from the sun's harsh rays.
+The numerous buildings composing the city cast long shadows, which served as a safe haven from the sun's harsh rays.
 She walked in those shadows, like most of the other people, but her reasons were quite different from there's.
-Flying was quicker, but it always attracted too much attention; it made the citizens think that the town was under attack.
+Flying was quicker, but it always attracted too much attention; it made the citizens think the town was under attack.

 "Hello, Emma.
 Do you have the books ready for me?"
-She eyed a stack of books that were placed beside Emma.
+She eyed a stack of books placed beside Emma.

 She listened in silence as the Mayor told her about the current attack on Townsville.
 Once again, it was Mojo Jojo.
 She gave a disappointed sighed and grabbed her books, which Emma had just bagged.
 After giving the librarian a nod of thanks, she kicked off from the ground and flew back out the door.
 A pink, glittering trail of light followed her as she flew deeper into the city, and it wasn't long before she heard the explosions of Mojo's attack.